-DC Blocker Trap Filter – Populated PCB – v.3
+DC Blocker Trap Filter – Assembled and tested PCB – v.3

-Fully populated and tested DC Blocker/Filter/Trap PCB – v.3
+Fully assembled and tested DC Blocker/Filter/Trap PCB – v.3

 Nowadays the AC mains network is heavily polluted by various domestic appliances, industrial electrical consumers etc. This can lead to buzzy toroidal transformers (especially the power ones).
 Proposed DC trap (blocker, filter) will remove or at least lower the buzzing.